 - I receive my care at a satellite site.
 Do these answers apply to me?

-We are taking precautionary steps to protect our patients and keep our workforce as safe as possible.
-One of these measures includes only maintaining appointments at the Cancer Centre that can’t be safely postponed.
-These appointments have been carefully reviewed by the care team and determined to be safe for postponement.
-Patients who are impacted by this change will be contacted by phone.
-These appointments will be re-booked when we’re safely able to expand the number of visits to the centre.
+Appointments that are impacted have been carefully reviewed by the care team and determined to be safe for postponement.
+These appointments will be re-booked when we’re safely able to expand the number of visits to the Cancer Centre.
 If you have questions on the status of your appointment please contact your doctor’s office at the Cancer Centre.

-Patients with appointments scheduled are currently being contacted by the care team to have their appointment rescheduled for a later date.
+Yes.
+You will be contacted by the care team to have your appointment rescheduled for a later date.
 If you have any questions about screening during this time, please contact firstname.lastname@example.org

 Time-sensitive care for certain cancers will continue to be provided.
 Your surgeon’s office will contact you if your upcoming surgery is impacted by circumstances beyond our control.
 We will make every effort to have your surgery done as quickly as possible.